FormidableLabs/victory-docs/src/screens/docs/components/victory-polar-axis/ecology.md

 ### label

 The `label` prop defines the label that will appear with a dependent axis.
-Labels will not apprear with independent polar axes.
+Labels will not appear with independent polar axes.
 This prop should be given as a string.

 ```playground
 <VictoryPolarAxis dependentAxis